 Amazon KDP has taken the publishing world by storm.

-For the first time in history, authors can self-publish a book with the click of the button – and Amazon Kindle Direct Publishing has made the process more accessible than ever.
+For the first time in history, authors can self-publish a book with the click of a button – and Kindle Direct Publishing has made the process more accessible than ever.

 But, the process can be overwhelming – especially if you want to make sure you’re doing it correctly from beginning to end, from book formatting to book launch.

-By the end of this KDP guide, you will have your book available in the Kindle Store, and ready to get into the hands of your readers.
+By the end of this Kindle Direct Publishing guide, you will have your book available in the Kindle Store, and ready to get into the hands of your readers.

 Kindle Direct Publishing (KDP) is Amazon’s book publishing platform that can be used to self-publish a book online, which readers can purchase as an eBook or print-on-demand book.
 It is one of the top self-publishing companies and currently dominates the self-publishing book market.